-Millions jump online to book their beauty & wellness treatments every day.
-In the same way that a good restaurant is judged by its menu, a great salon is assessed by its service list.
+Millions jump online to book their beauty and wellness treatments every day.
+In the same way restaurant is judged by its menu, a great salon is assessed by the quality and variety of its service list.

 1. Double down on your strengths

 Providing too much choice can lead to indecision and potentially a lost booking.
 It's best to focus on your bestsellers.

 - Every business is different, but somewhere between 8-15 services is generally a good amount to advertise online.

 - Under Analytics, run your Sales By Service report to see your most popularly booked services.
 Remove services that are collecting dust so that clients don’t have to scroll through an endless list to find what they're looking for.

 - Every so often, add a new service you'd like to introduce and test the water by offering a temporary 10% discount to see if there is demand.